cucumber/cucumber-jvm/datatable/README.md

 ## Table Types

-So far we have transformed a table to various collections of strings.
-As a string representation for a number is not very useful.
-A data table can transform individual cells to a different type.
+So far, we have transformed a table to various collections of strings.
+As a string representation for a number is not very useful, a data table can transform individual cells to a different type.

 `java type: Map<String, Map<String, Double>>`